mikaku23/mikaku23/README.md

 💡 My mission is to sharpen my skills in crafting innovative web solutions, enhance user interaction through thoughtful design, and ensure every project runs flawlessly.

-I believe that every great developer isn’t just a coder—they are a problem solver, a creator, and a visionary who turns ideas into reality.
+> "I believe that every great developer isn’t just a coder—they are a problem solver, a creator, and a visionary who turns ideas into reality."

 > "Code is like humor.
 When you have to explain it, it’s bad."